yogeshmpandey/yogeshmpandey.github.io/_posts/2015-09-01-Tamil-Nadu-Trails.md

 >Small Bridge in the park.

-In the evening I found out that my long lost friend from college was also in chennai, So planned the second day to cover the remaining places with him.
+In the evening I found that my long lost friend from college was also in chennai, So planned the second day to cover the remaining places with him.

 <img src="http://i.imgur.com/NX4Elf6.jpg" alt="">